-In early 2011, a preliminary exploration drilling program was conducted on SilverWillow’s two oil sands leases, 418 and 271, known as the Audet Lands.
-The Audet Lands, which cover 23,040 acres of undeveloped lands in the Athabasca Oil Sands Area, are owned 100% by SilverWillow and are located 110 kilometres northeast of Fort McMurray, and are approximately 30 kilometres north and north-east of Cenovus’ proposed Telephone Lake project and Suncor’s Firebag project, respectively.
+The Audet Lands, (leases 418 and 271) which cover 23,040 acres of undeveloped lands in the Athabasca Oil Sands Area, are owned 100% by SilverWillow and are located 110 kilometres northeast of Fort McMurray, and are approximately 30 kilometres north and north-east of Cenovus’ proposed Telephone Lake project and Suncor’s Firebag project, respectively.

-Building on the success of the 2011 program, a second winter field program was undertaken during the first quarter of 2012.
-This program comprised further resource delineation drilling; additional caprock evaluation, including mini-frac tests; hydrogeological evaluation and flow testing; and a 2D seismic acquisition program.
+Building on the success of the SilverWillow’s predecessor company’s 2011 exploration program uncovering high quality oil sands, a second winter field program was undertaken during the first quarter of 2012.
+This program comprised further resource delineation drilling, additional caprock evaluation, including mini-frac tests, hydrogeological evaluation, and a 2D seismic acquisition program.
 This field program was designed to address technical considerations to determine the development potential of the leases.
 All components of the program were successfully completed.

 During the third quarter of 2012 SilverWillow initiated planning of a supplementary winter field program on its Audet Lands.
-The program scope included the drilling of approximately ten core holes for caprock characterization exploration and delineation purposes.
+The program scope included the drilling of approximately nine core holes for caprock characterization, exploration and delineation purposes.
 Construction of winter access to the Audet Lands site commenced in mid- December 2012 with drilling of the first core hole in early February 2013.

 The above noted drilling program was completed by the end of March 2013.
 SilverWillow acquired additional caprock data during the 2013 exploration program.
 This data was used for a comprehensive geomechanical modelling program to ensure caprock integrity during SAGD operations.
 The following map provides further details of the results from the Audet resource drilling programs.